How to Connect Your DVD or Blu-ray Player to Your Home Theater

-Next, find the output jacks on your DVD player.
+- Next, find the output jacks on your DVD player.

 Use the best connection supported by both your DVD player and your receiver.
 For video, this means that you should use component cables (also called YPbPr cables) if possible, S-video if component is not available, and an RCA cable if neither component nor S-video is an option.
 For audio, you will want to use either digital coaxial cables or optical cables if you want to use your receiver as a surround-sound decoder.
 If you plan to just use stereo audio, then you can use RCA cables.

-Note that component cables and RCA cables are both color-coded because they use multiple connectors.
+- Note that component cables and RCA cables are both color-coded because they use multiple connectors.

 If a cable does not fit, do not force it.
 Take the time to check to make sure that the pins on the inside of the cables are straight and that there is nothing in the slot where you are trying to place it.

 If your TV or receiver does not have an HDMI input, you will either need an adapter or you will need to upgrade your equipment.

-Ensure that all of your cables are long enough to allow room to work around them if you need to do some troubleshooting now or in the future.
+- Ensure that all of your cables are long enough to allow room to work around them if you need to do some troubleshooting now or in the future.